ahmadshuraih/LB-Tester/readme.md

-# LBTester
+# LB-Tester

-The **LBTester** is a testser made especially to test the performance and the trustiness of the load balancer that will be made for the project **Latest Collection**.
+The **LB-Tester** is a testser made especially to test the performance and the trustiness of the load balancer that will be made for the project **Latest Collection**.
 An example of usage is available on src/index.ts

 Table of Contents: